 Before ending our discussion of journaling, we summarize the protocols we have discussed with timelines depicting each of them.
-Figure 42.1 shows the protocol when journaling data and metadata, whereas Figure 42.2 shows the protocol when journaling only metadata.
+Table 42.1 shows the protocol when journaling data as well as metadata, whereas Table 42.2 shows the protocol when journaling only metadata.

-In each figure, time increases in the downward direction, and each row in the figure shows the logical time that a write can be issued or might complete.
-For example, in the data journaling protocol (Figure 42.1), the writes of the transaction begin block (TxB) and the contents of the transaction can logically be issued at the same time, and thus can be completed in any order; however, the write to the transaction end block (TxE) must not be issued until said previous writes complete.
+In each table, time increases in the downward direction, and each row in the table shows the logical time that a write can be issued or might complete.
+For example, in the data journaling protocol (42.1), the writes of the transaction begin block (TxB) and the contents of the transaction can logically be issued at the same time, and thus can be completed in any order; however, the write to the transaction end block (TxE) must not be issued until said previous writes complete.
 Similarly, the checkpointing writes to data and metadata blocks cannot begin until the transaction end block has committed.
 Horizontal dashed lines show where write-ordering requirements must be obeyed.